laslopaul/terraform-aws-simple-network/modules/aws-systems-manager/README.md

 - IAM user or group that will have permissions to connect to the instances via AWS Systems Manager.
 Alternatively, the permissions can be granted to an existing user or group
 - Login profile with initial password for a created IAM user
-- IAM policy attachment to an existing EC2 role (imported from `aws-three-tier-compute` module).
-This policy allows AWS Systems Manager to perform actions on EC2 instances
+- IAM profile and role for EC2 instances managed by SSM
 - IAM policy that allows an associated user or group to connect to EC2 instances using the AWS CLI, the Amazon EC2 Console or the Session Manager console

 ## Module inputs